clep64/pendu/README.md

 the hangman -
 Put all files on a server and that's it.
-You can play in French or in English. this is my first programm in javascript.
+You can play in French or in English. this is my first program in javascript.
 I am therefore open to any suggestion to make the code clearer, cleaner, more efficient.